-1. The Risk of Long-Term Care 1
+1. .
+The Risk of Long-Term Care 1

 What is long-term care?
 2

 What do statistics say about long-term care risk?
 3

 Covering LTC Costs 5

 The risk of being an outlier 6

 The LTC Contract 7

-2. Assistance from Government Programs 8
+2. .
+Assistance from Government Programs 8

 Medicare and LTC 8

 Medicaid and LTC 9

 Medicaid estate recovery 13

 Improper transfers and the five-year look-back period 13

 Improper transfers and no money to pay for LTC 15

 Undue hardship exemptions 15

 Rental and care agreements 16

-3. Strategies to Mitigate LTC Risk and Protect Farm Assets 17
+3. .
+Strategies to Mitigate LTC Risk and Protect Farm Assets 17

 Do-nothing 17

-Gifting assets 18
+Gifting assets

 Irrevocable trusts 19

 Wait-and-see 21

 LLCs 21

 Self-insure 22

 LTC insurance 23

 Combining LTC strategies 24

-4. The LTC Risk Assessment 25
+3. .
+Working through a LTC Risk Assessment 25

-The assessment process 25
+The assessment process Error!
+Book mark not defined.

-Finding legal and professional assistance 28
+Finding legal and professional assistance 25